roundcube/roundcubemail-helpdocs/en_US/mail/organization.rst

 Organizing your Email Messages
 ==============================

-The :ref:`folder list <mail-folders>` in the mail view lists all folder that can be used to sort mails into for temporary or final storage.
+The :ref:`folder list <mail-folders>` in the email view lists all folder that can be used to sort emails into for temporary or final storage.
 You manage the folders in the :ref:`settings section <settings-folders>` and freely choose the hierarchy of the folder tree.